So, you want to know why your banana tastes spicy.

 I will admit that banana allergies are fairly uncommon, and typically only 1% of the population will ever suffer from this.

-But this still means that it is possible that you are allergic to bananas.
+But this still means that you may be allergic to bananas.

 Someone with a more serious banana allergy will typically experience a burning sensation whenever they eat a banana.